blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Instantaneous
 You choose one creature, object, or magical effect within range.
 All spells of 3rd level or lower on the target end.
 For higher spells, make an ability check using your spellcasting ability.
-THe DC is 10 + the spell's level.
+The DC is 10 + the spell's level.
 If successful, the spell ends.
 ```